 One of the best things about working from home is that you can do it anywhere there’s an internet connection.
 That means that as long as you have a decent internet connection, you can work from home in a rural area.

-There are a few things to keep in mind, though, when it comes to working from home with the internet in rural areas.
+There are a few things to keep in mind when working from home in rural areas with internet access.

-Second, you’ll need to make sure you have a backup plan for your internet service.
-With internet in rural areas, power outages, and bad weather can sometimes take down internet service for extended periods of time.
+- Second, you’ll need to have a backup plan for your internet service.
+In rural areas, where internet service is delivered over power lines, power outages and bad weather can sometimes take it down for extended periods.

-If your job depends on having an internet connection, make sure you have a backup plan—like a mobile hotspot or access to another location with an internet connection—in case your service goes out.
+If your job depends on an internet connection, make sure you have a backup plan—like a mobile hotspot or access to another location with internet—in case your service goes out.

 Or you could invest in a generator for power outages in your rural home or office.